DannyLT-code/Simple-Portfolio/README.md

 # Simple-Portfolio
 [![Generic badge](https://img.shields.io/badge/Portfolio-Inactive-<COLOR>.svg)](https://shields.io/)<br />
-This is a simple portfolio containing some of my school assignments! <br />
+This is a simple portfolio containing some of my school assignments. <br />

-Even though other projects have their own separate repositories this is just a place where I the smaller ones for ease of access.<br />

 I will do my best to keep this repository updated (No I won't lol) by adding everything I work on at least once every 6 months.<br />